Endergreen12/Phrenapates/README.md

 ## Build Server

-To build the server, join this discord server and get dependencies on #downloads
+To build the server, join this discord server and clone dependencies

+See #downloads

 https://discord.gg/VfvWtFSZay